PENELOPE MCMANUS

 OPENING NIGHT 5.30 – 7.30PM FRIDAY 10 NOVEMBER 2023

-Penelope McManus has spent the past four years painting the local landscape, wetlands, estuaries, creeks, rivers and oceans of the Bundjalung Nation, particularly around Byron Bay (Arakwal Country).
+Penelope McManus has spent the past four years painting the local landscape, particularly the wetlands, estuaries, creeks, rivers and oceans of the Bundjalung Nation around Byron Bay (Arakwal country).

-“As a landscape painter I feel it is my responsibility to document the changes I see in the landscape however most importantly the beauty and wonder that I see every day."
+“As a landscape painter I feel it is my responsibility to document the changes happening in the landscape, however most importantly the beauty and wonder that I see every day.”

-Human beings are the greatest threat to this planet destroying wild habitats with such alarming speed that scientists predict by the year 2050, half of all known species alone today could be lost forever.
-Collapses across Australian ecosystems are thought to be a result of multiple chronic pressures including rising average temperatures due to the climate crisis, which have created conditions for drought, bushfires and floods.
+Humans are the greatest threat to this planet, destroying wild habitats with such alarming speed that scientists predict by the year 2050, half of todays known species could be lost forever.
+Collapses across Australian ecosystems are thought to be a result of multiple chronic pressures.
+Rising average temperatures, due to the climate crisis have created droughts, bushfires and floods.

-McManus first visited and started exploring the waterways, wetlands and ocean around Byron Bay in 2020, having moved from the Southern Highlands of New South Wales (her property was destroyed in the Black Summer bushfires).
+McManus first visited and started exploring the local waterways, wetlands and ocean in 2020, having moved to Bangalow from the Southern Highlands of New South Wales (her property was destroyed in the Black Summer bushfires).

 BIO

-Penelope McManus has spent most of her life living in rural Australia, and has always sought inspiration and refuge in the Australian bush.
-It’s where she feels most connected to herself and her creativity.
+Penelope McManus has spent most of her life living in rural Australia, and has always sought inspiration and refuge in the Australian bush – it is where she feels most connected to herself and her creativity.

-Over the past 15 years she has developed her artistic practice to focus on landscape painting, working plein air to create studies of the local environment.
-These observations are then developed into larger paintings in her studio in Bangalow.
-Each painting is created through layering oil paint and mediums which produce a translucency and texture that can take months to dry and be resolved.
+Over the past 15 years she has developed her artistic practice to focus on landscape painting, working plein air to create studies of her local environment.
+These observational studies are developed into larger paintings in her studio in Bangalow.
+Each painting is created through layering oil paint and mediums which produce a translucency and texture that can take months to resolve and dry.
+She recently began exploring the medium of clay to develop 3 dimensional forms which capture the beauty of birds in these environments.

-McManus connects with her local surroundings and the natural world and her paintings celebrate the beauty and distinctions of the environment, landforms, vegetation, qualities of light, water and fauna.
-Her paintings conveys the immediate experience of being in nature and her emotional connection to place.
+Connecting with her local surroundings and the natural world, the paintings celebrate the beauty and distinctions in the environment – landforms, vegetation, qualities of light, water and fauna, and convey the immediate experience of being in nature and an emotional connection to place.